Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Ontology Details

 \subsection{Expert Validation and Collaborative Ontology Construction}

 To ensure the quality and domain validity of the value ontology, we employed a multi-stage collaborative validation process involving human experts.
-The validation encompassed both \textbf{(i) the construction of the taxonomy structure} (i.e., the hierarchical organization of 12 parent domains and 76 fine-grained value categories) and \textbf{(ii) the semantic relationships} between value topics (i.e., the object properties connecting classes in the ontology).
+The validation encompassed both \textbf{(i) the construction of the taxonomy structure} (i.e., the hierarchical organization of 12 top-classes and 64 sub-classes) and \textbf{(ii) the semantic relationships} between value topics (i.e., the object properties connecting classes in the ontology).
 Both stages required careful assessment of their social and value-theoretical appropriateness.